Photosynq/PhotosynQ-Documentation/docs/protocols/user-interaction.md

 ## Prompt

-Like alerts, prompts are also interrupting a running Protocol and displaying popup dialog with a message.
-But in addition to the message, the dialog also contains an input field, that allows for any user input.The user input to this alert can be **Cancel** or **OK**.
-When **OK** is selected, the Protocol resumes, when **Cancel** is selected, the Protocol is stopped.
+Like alerts, prompts are also interrupting a running Protocol and displaying  a popup dialog with a message.
+But in addition to the message, the dialog also contains an input field, that allows for any user input.
+When **OK** is selected, the Protocol resumes and the returned value is the user input, when **Cancel** is selected, the Protocol resumes and the returned value for the prompt is `cancel`.

 ### Code for Prompt